 If you incorporated in Delaware, you need to pay a Delaware Franchise Tax.
 The calculator below will help you estimate how much you’ll need to pay.
 The deadline is typically the last day of February - scroll down to access links to visit the Delaware Division of Corporations webpage where you can pay.

 Most of our startups pay between $400 - $10,000 in DE Franchise taxes.
-If you've received a bill for $75K, its because Delaware has calculated the tax using the Authorized Shares Method.
+Roughly, if you’ve raised $500k to $1M in venture funding, you are likely to owe between $500 to $1,000.
+If you’ve raised $10M in VC funding, you are going to owe closer to $4,000.
+If you’ve received a bill for $75K, it is because Delaware has calculated the tax using the Authorized Shares Method.
 Don’t freak out; recalculate using the Assumed Par Value Capital Method.

 Par value is the value per share.
 From the cap tables we’ve seen, the par value is usually set at $0.0001 or $0.00001.
 The par value has no connection to the market value of the share of stock.